All About the Cry-It-Out Method for Sleep Training

 • Disappearing chair.
 As your baby starts to fall asleep in their crib, they may be comforted by your presence.
 This higher involvement method has you sit in a chair in their room, moving it a little further away from the crib each night and, eventually, out of the room completely.

 • Pick-up/Put-down.
-The highest parental involvement method involves you entering the room and picking up your baby each time they protest, placing them back down drowsy, and repeating until they fall asleep.
+The higher parental involvement method involves you entering the room and picking up your baby each time they protest, placing them back down drowsy, and repeating until they fall asleep.

-If you’re unsure about CIO it’s better to start with one of these methods and switch to cry-it-out if the alternative is not working well for you and your little one.
+If you’re unsure about the CIO method, it’s better to start with one of these methods and switch to cry-it-out if the alternative is not working well for you and your little one.

 Every baby and family is different, so it's best to give any sleep-training method at least two weeks of consistent delivery before switching.
 As always, be sure to consult your child's healthcare provider if you have additional questions or concerns.